lmc-eu/spirit-design-system/packages/web/src/scss/components/Flex/README.md

 </div>
 ```

-ℹ️ We highly discourage from using absolute values like `--flex-spacing: 1rem`.
+ℹ️ We highly discourage from using absolute values like `--flex-spacing-x: 1rem`.
 It will work, but you will lose
 the consistency between the spacing and the design tokens.

-If you need to set custom spacing from a specific breakpoint, use the `--flex-spacing-{breakpoint}` property,
+If you need to set custom spacing from a specific breakpoint, use the `--flex-spacing-x-{breakpoint}` or the `--flex-spacing-y-{breakpoint}`
-e.g. `--flex-spacing-tablet: var(--spirit-space-800)`.
+property, e.g. `--flex-spacing-x-tablet: var(--spirit-space-800)`.
 The breakpoint value must be one of the breakpoint tokens
 except for the `mobile` breakpoint you don't need the suffix at all.
 The spacing is set to all larger breakpoints
 automatically if you don't set them explicitly.
-E.g. if you set only `--flex-spacing-tablet: var(--spirit-space-800)`
+E.g. if you set only `--flex-spacing-x-tablet: var(--spirit-space-800)`
 the spacing will be set to `var(--spirit-space-800)` for `tablet` and `desktop` breakpoints while on the `mobile`
 breakpoint the default spacing will be used.